What does Catholic Schools NSW do?

 Why was Catholic Schools NSW established?

-In 2016, following a review of the then ‘Catholic Education Commission New South Wales’ (CECNSW,) the Bishops established a new governing body for NSW diocesan Catholic schools.
+In 2016, following a review of the then ‘Catholic Education Commission New South Wales’ (CECNSW), the Bishops established a new governing body for NSW diocesan Catholic schools.
 This was based on an express desire of the Bishops for more appropriate, efficient and transparent administration of Catholic schools in NSW.
-The new body better supports Catholic schools to meet all their obligations and enhance the delivery of Catholic education in NSW.
+The new body better supports Catholic schools in meeting all their obligations and enhancing the delivery of Catholic education in NSW.
 The responsibilities and functions of CECNSW were transferred to Catholic Schools New South Wales.

 Catholic Schools New South Wales aims to benefit all NSW Catholic schools and their leaders by encouraging and fostering greater collaboration at different levels among all of Christ’s faithful who share actively in the apostolate of Catholic education throughout New South Wales.

 Catholic Schools New South Wales is a company whose members are the eleven diocesan Bishops of NSW.
 Each Bishop has responsibility for the CSA in his diocese.
 Collectively these systems are recognised by governments as the NSW Catholic schools system.
 In particular, a company Constitution and ‘Canonical Mandates’ from the Bishops of NSW outline the functions and authority of Catholic Schools New South Wales.